supervisely-ecosystem/dicom-spatial-figures/README.md

 Supervisely supports different types of shapes/geometries for volume annotation, and now we will consider the primary type - **Mask3D**.

-Sure, you can explore other types as well, like Mask (also known as Bitmap), Bounding Box (Rectangle), and Polygon.
-However, you'll find more information about them in different articles.
+You can explore other types as well, like Mask (also known as Bitmap), Bounding Box (Rectangle), and Polygon.
+However, you'll find more information about them in other articles.

 Learn more about [Supervisely Annotation in JSON format](https://developer.supervisely.com/api-references/supervisely-annotation-json-format/volumes-annotation) for volumes.